JorgeCarrascoF/DnD-Sheet-App/README.md

 Desktop App made with Electron + Vite + React

-npm run dev: run in dev mode
+"npm run dev": run in dev mode
-electron .: run as an Electron app npm run build: build version to be able to see changes in Electron app version npx electron-builder: pack the Electron App into a executable file
+"electron .": run as an Electron app
+"npm run build": build version to be able to see changes in Electron app version "npx electron-builder": pack the Electron App into a executable file

+I use https://www.dnd5eapi.co/ to get the spells, and localStorage to get a manual save and autosave functionality.
+Initial data load is made via a JSON file.
+The app is capped at lvl 10.